-- The extensive scale of asset disclosures provides an opportunity to utilize straightforward methods to unpack the effects of changes in tax enforcement - By employing two decades of detailed tax tabulations + Pareto interpolations we shed light on - 1. the prevalence, nature, and distribution of tax evasion - 2. the effects of improved compliance on tax revenue - 3. the degree of progressiveness within the tax system
+- The extensive scale of asset disclosures provides an opportunity to utilize straightforward methods to unpack the effects of changes in tax enforcement - Employ two decades of detailed tax tabulations + Pareto interpolations to shed light on - 1. the prevalence, nature, and distribution of disclosures and tax evasion - 2. the effects of improved compliance on tax revenue - 3. the degree of progressiveness within the tax system